nmachine-io/doc-site/docs/concepts/ktea-concept.md

 templating engines should be a bottleneck to portability.
 Finally, with HTTP-based templating, the end-user does not need to own the templating software, which is good.

+## Where KTEAs Fit In

+The KTEA is at the heart of an NMachine.
+When a user

 ## KTEAs in Practice

 When the NMachine client installs an application, it writes a `ktea` entry in the